When Your Leadership Isn’t Landing the Way You Intend

 • Pay attention to tone and body language

-You may feel neutral inside, while others experience clipped tone, crossed arms, or urgency as pressure or shutdown.
+You may feel neutral inside while others experience urgency, crossed arms, or clipped tone as pressure.

 • Use a trusted mirror

-Ask a peer or mentor: “What’s something I might not be seeing about how I show up?”
+You might say: “What’s something I might not be seeing about how I show up in meetings?”

 • Model curiosity about yourself

-When you openly examine your own blind spots, it creates psychological safety for others to do the same.
+When you openly examine your own blind spots, it creates safety for others to grow too.

 Listen to the podcast episode